Assets Admin Setup Guide (Beta)

 To rename an option, click into the Name field and make your changes.

-Select or deselect the Active checkbox to activate or deactivate the attachment type.
+Select or clear the Active checkbox to activate or deactivate the attachment type.

 To add an option, click Add Option.